Certification for Foot Care Nurses

 Will I have to certify as a foot care nurse in order to continue to see my own clients?

 No. Certification is voluntary.
 However, you must still maintain the same responsibilities to your nursing governing body and your clients to maintain up to date standards and continuous learning that you do now.
 (See “What can I do now if I can’t become certified?”)

 Will I have to take another foot care course to become a certified foot care nurse?

 Many specialty areas encourage the use of peer study groups or the use of study group mentors to cover the material in the “Core Competencies and Bibliography” that is available free and online for each recognized specialty area.

 What about the Wound, Ostomy and Continence Nursing Certification Board (WOCNCB) Certification for Certified Foot Care Nurse (CFCN)?

-This is a US organization and is not a certification recognized by CNA.
-Until the core competencies with a bibliography for nursing foot care in Canada have been developed and approved by CNA we cannot speculate as to whether this will become recognized in Canada or not.
+This is a US organization and is not a certification recognized in Canada.
+Until the core competencies with a bibliography for nursing foot care in Canada have been developed and approved, we cannot speculate as to whether this will become recognized in Canada or not.